Russian strike on base brings Ukraine war close to NATO's border

 In eastern Ukraine, Russian troops were trying to surround Ukrainian forces as they advance from the port of Mariupol in the south and the second city Kharkiv in the north, the British Defence Ministry said.

-The city council in Mariupol said in a statement that 2,187 residents had been killed since the start of the invasion.
+The city council in Mariupol said 2,187 residents had been killed since the start of the invasion.
 Reuters was not able to verify that toll.

 "We will stitch up the wounds and the pain of our country and our city," said Aliev, a 23-year-old musician.
 "We're not going anywhere."